Aren-Step/CSharpBasics/README.md

 # CSharpBasics

-This is a C# project that demonstrates basic concepts of the C# programming language.
+This is a C# project that demonstrates basic concepts of the C# programming language. \
-It includes examples of variables, data types, control structures, and object-oriented programming principles.
+It includes examples of .NET concepts such as Reflection, Serialization, Threading and Synchronization, Task Parallel Programming (TPP), Task Asynchronous Programming (TAP).